MohideenSheikSulaiman/SwiftConnect/Example/Transformers.md

 #### Creating your own transformer

 The core power of SwiftConnect is the ability to create your own transformers which makes it very extendible.
-Let's take a look on how can we create a String Transformer that transforms data to String.
+Let's take a look on how can we create a String Transformer that transforms Data to String.
 ```swift
 extension Future where Value == Data {
     func asString() -> Future<String> {